-It has a number of product designs that have become classics in their own right, such as "Panthère", "Santos"; and "Tank".
+The brand has a number of product designs that have become classics in their own right (i.e. "Panthère"; "Santos"; "Tank").
 It owns a particular burgundy red colour.
-Wherever you travel in the world, you will notice its distinctive burgundy canopies.
-Even though many of its designs are available in platinum and stainless steel, it is most associated with gold and diamonds.
+Wherever you travel in the world, you will notice the distinctive burgundy canopies of Cartier.
+Even though many of its designs are available in platinum and stainless steel, Cartier is most associated with gold and diamonds.

-Place de Vendome in Paris is almost a "monument" to a brand (the other significant brand there is The Ritz).
+Place de Vendome in Paris is almost a "monument" to the brand (the other significant brand there is The Ritz, famous for the last place where Dianna, Princess of Wales, was seen alive).

-Unlike most watch brands, it is a jewellery brand, adding to its fame.
-Seeing that high-end jewellery, unlike watches, mainly consists of unique pieces, it adds to the exclusivity of the brand.
+Unlike most watch brands, Cartier is a jewelry brand, adding to its fame.
+Seeing that high-end jewelry, unlike watches, mainly consist of unique pieces, it will add the exclusivity of Cartier as a brand.

-The collective perception is a story of fame, fortune, glitterati and famous designs, yet it is a very serious brand, as the craftsmanship that underlies it runs deep over generations.
+The collective perception of this brand is a story of fame, fortune, glitterati and famous designs, yet it is a very serious brand as the craftsmanship that underlies it runs deep over generations.

 Regular innovation in product design keeps the story alive and current.
-Many of these are adaptations of classic designs, but some are new.
+Many of these are adaptations of classic designs,